agranishahi/github_ds1001/README.md

-# Git & GitHub Tutorial for Students
+# Git & GitHub Tutorials for Students

 Welcome to a comprehensive Git and GitHub tutorial repository!
 This repository is designed to teach students the fundamentals of version control using Git and collaborative development using GitHub.